neptune-ai/docs/docs/learn-about-neptune/collaborate.rst

     :depth: 1
     :backlinks: top

-About Access to Organizations and Projects
+About Access to Workspaces and Projects
 ------------------------------------------

 - If the project is private, access to the shared content is restricted to users who have access to the project.
 - If the project is public, anyone who has access to the Internet has access to the shared content.

-For more information about user permissions in organizations and projects, see :ref:`user roles <core-concepts_user-roles>`.
+For more information about user permissions in workspaces and projects, see :ref:`user roles <core-concepts_user-roles>`.

 Sharing View Links with Teammates
 ---------------------------------